-These include Church of England, Uniting, Community Church, Jehovah’s Witness, Bahai, Catholic and Seventh Day Adventist.
-Call into the Visitors Information Centre located in the Bi-Centennial Complex has details of service times.
+Churches on the Island include the Church of England, Uniting, Community Church, Jehovah’s Witness, Bahai, Catholic and Seventh Day Adventist.
+The Visitors Information Centre located in the Bi-Centennial Complex has details of service times.

 Comfortable and casual day and night.
-It’s wise to pack a sweater and light nylon jacket even during the summer months as at times the temperature can dip during the evenings.
-Other handy items include strong shoes for walking and a torch for night outings.
-Remember a hat and sunscreen.
+We do recommend you pack a sweater and light nylon jacket even during the summer months as at times the temperature can dip during the evenings.
+Other handy items include strong shoes for walking, a torch for night outings, hat and sunscreen.

 The speed limit around most of the Island is 50km/h, this reduces to 40km/h in the shopping centre and then 30km/h in part of the Kingston Historic area and around the school during school days.
 Please be aware of all livestock that roam the roads, they have right of way.
-Driving is on the left hand side of the road and locals wave to all passing vehicles.
-This is called the “Norfolk wave” Visitors are encouraged to do the same.
+Driving is on the left-hand side of the road and you’ll notice the locals wave passing vehicles.
+Called the “Norfolk wave”, we encourage all visitors to do the same.

 Food - Paddock to Plate

-All fruit and vegetables are grown on the island, in season and picked daily for you to enjoy that day!
-There are over 30 eating out places for you to experience tasty delicious dishes made from the freshest ingredients.
-Add to the mix fresh fish & local beef, & small boutique products such as coffee, honey & cheese.
+Fruit and vegetables are grown on the island, in season they are picked daily for you to enjoy!
+We’ve got over 25 eating out places creating delicious dishes with the freshest ingredients for you to experience.
+Add to the mix fresh fish, local beef, & small boutique products such as coffee, honey & cheese.

-Norfolk Island is 1610kms ENE of Sydney, 1456kms ESE of Brisbane, 1063kms NNW of Auckland and 772kms SE of Noumea.
+You’ll find us 1610kms ENE of Sydney, 1456kms ESE of Brisbane, 1063kms NNW of Auckland and 772kms SE of Noumea.
 Norfolk Island is a small volcanic outcrop measuring 8km long by 5km wide and comprising 3855ha.
-There are two smaller uninhabited islands, Nepean and Phillip, lie to the south at a distance of 1km and 6km respectively.
-Norfolk Island is 3855ha.
+There are two smaller uninhabited islands, Nepean and Phillip, which lie to the south at a distance of 1km and 6km respectively.

-The historical area of Kingston is the site of the first Polynesian arrivals, two convict settlements and the arrival area of the descendants of the Bounty mutineers.
-The Georgian buildings and ruins that make up the convict site is part of the 11 convict sites of Australia, Norfolk is the oldest and now World Heritage listed.
-There are 4 museums that are open every day telling the stories of this island’s amazing history.
+The Kingston and Arthurs Vale Historic Area comprises the sites of the Polynesian settlement, two convict settlements and the 1856 arrival area of the descendants of the Bounty mutineers.
+Georgian buildings and ruins make up the convict site and are part of the 11 convict sites of Australia.
+Of those 11 sites, Norfolk is the oldest and is now World Heritage listed.
+Kingston is also home to 4 museums that are open every day telling the stories of this island’s amazing history.

 English is the main language spoken and you’ll also hear Norfolk spoken among the Islanders and other residents.
-Norfolk is a unique language derived from the speech of the Bounty Mutineers and their Tahitian wives and companions who settled Pitcairn Island in 1790.
+Norfolk is a unique language derived from the speech of the Bounty Mutineers and their Tahitian wives and companions who settled Pitcairn in 1790.

 Here’s a taste of the local language:

 Explore the stunning scenery and rich diversity of bird life in the Norfolk Island National Park.
-Experience natural Norfolk Island on the walking tracks in the national park.
-Tracks wind through lush palm forests, along the coastal fringe.
-You can even walk beneath the tallest tree ferns on earth.
+Experience natural Norfolk Island on the variety of walking tracks that wind through stands of Norfolk Island pines, lush palm forests, along the coastal fringe & even beneath the tallest tree ferns on earth.
 Mt Pitt & Mt Bates, the two highest points on the island, offer incredible island views.
-Be sure to visit the Captain Cook monument and lookout platform for spectacular coastline views and make use of the picnic & BBQ facilities provided.
+Be sure to visit the Captain Cook monument and lookout platform for spectacular coastline views & make use of the picnic & BBQ facilities provided.
 From bushwalks to BBQ’s, the Norfolk Island National Park has something for everyone.

 Norfolk Island Botanic Gardens

 The botanic garden is a great place to explore and learn about Norfolk Island’s plants and animals.
-Wander through the cultivated gardens to see a display of Norfolk Island’s unique plants, and then take a stroll along some of the beautiful walking trails to see the plants in their natural environment and maybe even see some of Norfolk’s amazing birdlife, such as the endemic green parrot (a species found no where else in the world) Predominant among its trees is the stately Norfolk Island Pine which can reach a height of 57m.
+Wander through the cultivated gardens to see a display of Norfolk Island’s unique plants.
+Take a stroll along some of the beautiful walking trails to see the plants in their natural environment.
+Maybe even see some of Norfolk’s amazing birdlife, such as the endemic green parrot (a species found no where else in the world).
+Predominant among its trees is the stately Norfolk Island Pine which can reach a height of 57m.

 Shopping and Island Markets

-The most practical way to get around the Island is via rental car, there is no public transport but a taxi service is available and operates on casual hours or if you have a good fitness level, mountain bikes are available for hire.
+The most practical way to get around the Island is via rental car, there is no public transport.
+A taxi service is available and operates on casual hours or if you have a good fitness level, mountain bikes are available for hire.
 Car hire is from approx. $35 per day, with a daily recovery cost payable direct to the car company.
 Some accommodation properties include a hire car (insurance and petrol are an additional expense).

 Visitors Information Centre

-Located in the Bicentennial Complex, Taylors Road, the Centre is open 7 days a week from 8.30am.
-Call in and see the friendly staff who can arrange all your holiday requirements.
+Located in the Bicentennial Complex, Taylors Road, the Centre is open 7 days a week from 8:30am.

-Norfolk Island is a great place to hold your wedding or renew your vows on Norfolk Island and enjoy your honeymoon all in one!
-Choose from stunning outdoor scenic locations or from one of the many Churches including the beautiful historic chapel.
-The usual wedding services such as florist, hair and make up, cars etc are available on the island.
-Some accommodation properties offer wedding packages.
+Norfolk Island is a great place to hold your wedding or renew your vows and then enjoy your honeymoon!
+On offer are stunning outdoor locations or choose one of the many Churches including the beautiful & historic St Barnabas chapel.
+The usual wedding services such as florist, hair and make up, cars etc are available on the island and some accommodation properties even offer wedding packages.